marquesarthur/cronicas-rpg/class_wizard_shadow_weaver.md

 ## Weaver of Shadows

-You can see normally in darkness, both magical and nonmagical, to a distance of 60 feet.
+<i class="ra ra-bleeding-eye"></i> You can see normally in darkness, both magical and nonmagical, to a distance of 60 feet.
 You are immune to an enemy's shield of shadows class Feature.

 ___